elvismanchkin/video_conv/HACKING.md

 2. **Add a CLI option in `cvrt.sh`** (see below).
 3. **Document in README and `--list-filters`.**

+**Note:** Video filters are automatically integrated into the main encoding process.
+The `build_video_filters()` function constructs filter chains that are passed to ffmpeg commands in `lib/audio_processing.sh`.
+No additional integration code is needed.

 ---

 ## Adding New Hardware Detection/Support